Driving a Hybrid Vehicle? – How Real People Are Dying for Your Prius

 Obviously, if you’re choosing a car primarily to make a statement, rather than for any practical reason you’re one of principle.
 A Honda Civic hybrid, while in some ways a better car than a Prius, is virtually identical to the garden variety Civic that Honda sells by the thousands.
 Ditto the Ford Fusion; a great car, but not much of a statement piece, if that’s what you really care about.
 It’s off to the Toyota dealership, then.

-Do They Really Care, Really? (or is all about appearances)
+Do These People Really Care About MPG, Really? (or is all about appearances)

 As with many things, however there are greater forces at work here, if one chooses to dig deeper.
 Ironically, many of those Prius buyers, who would never dream of failing to drop a scrap of aluminum foil in the recycling bin, are blissfully ignorant of the true cost imposed by their fuel sipping hybrid vehicles.
 For them, it’s all about the latest bogeyman, carbon emissions, and the resultant (we’re told) climate change.
 The fact they’re saving a few scheckles on gasoline is but a bonus.